Alberta's continuing care system

 Residents pay an accommodation fee to cover the costs of providing accommodations and services like meals, housekeeping and building maintenance.

-- Locate a facility and view details about compliance with provincial accommodation standards and verified complaints (Astral Reporting website)
+- Search the supportive living and long-term care facility public reporting website for details about facility compliance with provincial accommodation standards and verified complaints

 - Read the Supportive Living Guide